Skip site navigation (1)Skip section navigation (2)

 pathrun/ovdb.sem

-database.
-This is used by ovdb_init to determine whether the
+base.
+This is used by ovdb_init to determine whether the database is

 pathrun/ovdb_monitor.pid